-The Center for Faculty Excellence is proud to support SMHS faculty in the transition to online and hybrid learning during the COVID-19 pandemic.
+The Center for Faculty Excellence supports SMHS faculty in the transition to online and hybrid learning.
 If you would like a personalized consultation regarding your course or session, please contact the CFE to set up an appointment.

-In addition, GW Libraries and Academic Innovation has a helpful website with resources for Virtual Teaching.
+In addition, GW Libraries and Academic Innovation have a helpful website with resources for Virtual Teaching.

 Below are some resources and guidelines for those developing and supporting online learning.